Wendy Chapkis is a Professor Women & Gender Studies, and Sociology. Her PhD is from the University of California at Santa Cruz.

 Beauty Secrets: women and the politics of appearance (1986) South End Press.

-"Cannabis, Consciousness and Healing" in Drugs and the American Dream: an Anthology edited by Patricia Adler et al (forthcoming in 2012), Wiley and Sons.
+"Cannabis, Consciousness and Healing" in Drugs and the American Dream: an Anthology edited by Patricia Adler et al (2012), Wiley and Sons.

 "Sex Workers" in Introducing the New Sexuality Studies (2nd edition) edited by Steven Seidman et al (2011) Routledge.

-"Productive Tensions: Ethnographic Engagement, Complexity and Contradiction" in Journal of Contemporary Ethnography (August 2010).
+“Productive Tensions: Ethnographic Engagement, Complexity and Contradiction,” special issue of the Journal of Contemporary Ethnography on "methodological complexity,” October 2010 vol. 39 no. 5: 483-497.

 "Introductory essay to Macho Sluts" by Patrick Califia (2010) in Little Sister's Classic Reprints, Arsenal Press.